TwilioDevEd/on-demand-superclass/README.md

 On Demand Superclass is a guided experience that helps you choose your own learning adventure through the ever expanding Twilioverse.

+On this README you will find [workshops](#workshops), suggested [learning resources](#resources), and moar!

-### Welcome to Superclass
+## Welcome to Superclass

-Welcome to Superclass!
-In this session we'll talk about what even is a Twilio and how to get the most out of your Superclass adventure.
+Ahoy, Builder!
+In this welcome session we'll talk about "what even is a Twilio" and how to get the most out of your Superclass adventure.

+### Workshop Resources

+-

+## Learning Resources

 ## Workshops

-We've gathered a group of the best Developer Educators in the biz to chat with you about our products.

 We hope you feel **inspired to build** and that you complete your journey knowing how to get started developing and continuing learning on the Twilio platform!